How Much Does College Cost? Important Factors to Guide Your Decision

 Lifetime earnings

 Bachelor’s degree holders earn more on a weekly basis than high school graduates and associate degree holders [4].
 Taken over the course of a lifetime, that difference adds up.
 The journal Demography published a study in 2015 that showed men with a bachelor’s degree earned nearly $1 million more than high school graduates.
 Women with a bachelor’s degree made less than men.
-However, they still grossed much more than high school graduates: $1.43 million to $800,000 [5].
+However, they still grossed much more than high school graduates: $1.43 million compared to $800,000 [5].

 High-paying jobs

-Many high-paying jobs require a bachelor’s degree.
-The degree can signal to employers the time you’ve taken to acquire important subject knowledge while refining important technical and workplace skills.
-In fact, Georgetown University estimated that 65 percent of jobs will require postsecondary education, according to its 2020 report.
-[6].
+What's more, the degree can signal to potential employers the time you’ve taken to acquire important subject knowledge while refining important technical and workplace skills.

 Career advancement